Political activities of Elon Musk: Department of Government Efficiency

 On August 12, 2024, Musk held a discussion on X Spaces with Trump in which he suggested a "government efficiency commission" that he would serve on to ensure taxes were spent appropriately, an idea that Trump supported.
 The following month, The Washington Post reported that Trump had discussed the concept of a commission, led by business executives, to regulate government spending.
 At a speech before the Economic Club of New York that month, Trump publicly called for a commission to audit the federal government that would be led by Musk.
 After his victory in the 2024 election in November, Trump announced that he would establish the Department of Government Efficiency and appoint Musk and entrepreneur Vivek Ramaswamy to lead it.
 Prior to its formation, ideological differences between the men led to Ramaswamy, who will enter the 2026 Ohio gubernatorial election, exiting the initiative.

 In the days leading up to Trump's inauguration, representatives from the Department of Government Efficiency were sent to several federal agencies.
 By the inauguration, Musk had received a government email address and was prepared to begin working in the West Wing, according to The New York Times; prior reporting had indicated Musk would operate the Department of Government Efficiency from the Eisenhower Executive Office Building, but he had objected to an apparent lessened level of access with Trump.
 In an executive order Trump signed after his inauguration, the United States Digital Service was renamed to the United States DOGE Service and a temporary organization was established beneath the DOGE Service.
-Each federal agency will be assigned a "DOGE team" of special government employees, a classification of temporary workers.
+Each federal agency was to be assigned a "DOGE team" of special government employees, a classification of temporary workers.

 The "We Choose to Fight: Nobody Elected Elon" protest, organized by MoveOn, was held on February 4, 2025.

 Several US Congress members spoke against Musk's role in the government during the "We Choose to Fight: Nobody Elected Elon" protests.

 DOGE has reportedly taken over agencies and gained access to sensitive data, including the Treasury department, Office of Personnel Management and General Services Administration.
 DOGE has also reportedly shut down the USAID.
 Musk claimed credit for the shutdown of the agency, saying that he and his colleagues "spent the weekend feeding USAID into the woodchipper."
 Potentially violating the Impoundment Control Act, Musk also boasted on X of shutting down payments that were approved by Congress.

 In a call hosted on X on February 3 with senators Joni Ernst and Mike Lee, Musk proposed the non-enforcement or repeal of all federal regulations as a default position of the Trump administration.

 After Musk took questions about DOGE in the Oval Office on February 11, sometimes holding his four year-old son on his shoulders, cartoonists portrayed Musk holding Trump on his shoulders like a child.
 The February 24 Time magazine cover portrayed Musk sitting behind the Resolute desk as if he were president.

 Musk would depart from the U.S. government on May 30, 2025.